LanDinh/khaleesi-ninja/documentation/scripts.md

 1. The `gate` this new service is for
 1. The `type` of service:
    * gate
+   * micro
+1. If micro was specified as type, the `service` name will be prompted for

 Afterwards, it will do the following: